openstack-archive/fuel-specs/specs/9.0/support-dpdk.rst

 * Whether DPDK is enabled by user or not.

-Availability should not be stored, and should be calculated in runtime.
+Availability should be calculated when nailgun receive information from agent.

 Data model for `interface_properties` should look like this